section-engineering-education/engineering-education/articles/Introduction-to-time-series/index.md

 Predictions are made based on unseen data, and the future is predicted with all the previous observations taken into consideration.
 In a time series, the dataset is different.
 A time-series adds a definite order of dependence between observations.

-In time series any variable that changes as time goes on is acceptable, It is normal to use a time series to track progress over a period of time.
+In time series, any variable that changes as time goes on is acceptable.
+It is normal to use a time series to track progress over some time.
 This can be tracked over a short term or long term.

 Time series are assumed to be generated at a spaced timing.
 When the data in time series are timed and regular, they are called **regular time series**, and when they are not regular or timed, they are called **irregular time series**.